Cushychicken/cushychicken.github.io/_posts/2019-03-14-radiated-emissions-debug.md

 Narrowband radiators tend to be things like clocks or digital signals.
 Show up on frequency scans as comb frequencies.
 Remember Fourier: it’s not a square wave, it’s a bunch of sine waves lumped together.

 ## Confirm the Aggressor
 Figure out a way to confirm that your suspect signal is the aggressor.
+This generally means making the signal better or worse on your scan: if your scan results are changing, you know you've found your aggressor!
 Here are a few ways I've used to some success:

 * Lift or disconnect a pin on the chip that receives that signal.
 * Turn off the transmitter for that signal - Hi-Z’ing the signal in SW is great for this.
 (If you're running a Linux system, a copy of the `devmem` binary and a GPIO reference manual are your best friends here.
 You can build `devmem` as part of [BusyBox](https://github.com/brgl/busybox/blob/master/miscutils/devmem.c).)